spacemeshos/testnet-guide/guide/install.md

 !> You will need to use the passphrase to access your wallet after you close the App.
 We recommend that you'll save your passphrase in your computer's secure password manager.

-!> Important: until you backup your wallet from the app, you will note be able to access it without your passphrase.
+!> Until you backup your wallet, you will not be able to access it without your passphrase.
 There is no way to restore a wallet that wasn't backed-up if you forget your passphrase.

-#### About your Wallet
+### About your Wallet

 ![](../images/wallet.png)

-Your new main wallet is configured with a new `default public address`.
+Your new main wallet is configured with a new `default address`.
+Each address has Spacemesh Coin balance that you can spend.

-You can create additional addresses later, but for now, you will use this address as the address for coin awards that will be awarded to you for running a full node.
+You can create additional addresses later, but for now, you will use this address as the address for coin awards that will be awarded to you for running a full node on your computer.

-Coin awards will appear as a coin balance for this address in your wallet.
+Coin awards will appear in the balance of this address in your wallet.

 The setup automatically configures your full node with your `default address`.
-You can change this later via the App settings tab.
+You can change the full node award address later and at any time in the App.

 ---

 ## Well Done!
-Now that you have a new wallet and a new `default address`, you are ready to [setup your Spacemesh p2p node...](guide/setup.md)
+Now that you have a new wallet and a new `default address`, you are ready to [setup your Spacemesh full node...](guide/setup.md)